It's the year of the dog! You'd be barking mad not to celebrate in style this Chinese New Year!

 Tips on how to travel at Chinese New Year

 Any event that draws the crowds is important to keep your wits about you.
-Here’s some tips on how to keep safe on the streets when partying this year of the rooster.
+Here’s some tips on how to keep safe on the streets when partying this year of the dog.

 Be vigilant: Be ready for mass crowds everywhere, particularly at major transportation hubs like train stations and bus terminals.
 Busy areas where you can easily lose your way are daunting at the best of times, let alone if you don’t speak the local lingo.
 Try and wear bright clothing and arrange a meeting place with friends and family if you do get lost.